OrdinaNederland/mvc10-workshop/README.md

 }
 ```

-4.2) Inject the logged�in user and get its submissions:
+4.2) Inject the logged-in user and get its submissions:

 ```java
 @Inject